kitrofimov/c-web-server/README.md

 int create_socket(char *port, int backlog);
 ```

 Creates, binds and listens to a socket.
 The valid ports are between 1025 and 65535. `backlog` is the number of connections allowed on the incoming queue.
+Is a helper function.

 Returns a file descriptor if no exeptions, if there are some, returns negative values (and sets `errno`).